MarcinMG-web/React-User-Management-App/README.md

 # Singl-page-application-react-router

-Created React routing application, single page application.
-CRUD.
-Three in one.If you open the application After login to the alication you may to open the table when data importr from db services.
+Created React routing application, single page application, CRUD.
+Three in one!
+If you open the application after login to the alication you may to open the table when data importr from json-server.
 Is possible to created new object, edit or deleted.

 Additionally, after clicking on the table header, the data is sorted alphabetically according to the values in the column you clicked.